Owner vs employee mindset : Which are you?

-You are likley to be surrounded by people who can support you.
+You are likely surrounded by people who can support you.

-Small business, however, cannot afford a large number of staff or departments.
+In a small business, however, You cannot afford a large number of staff or departments.
 Therefore, the art of multitasking and covering multiple roles becomes a necessity.
-There are critical business functions that need to be done for your business to thrive.
+In addition, there are critical business functions that need to be done for your business to thrive.

 A lot of big business thinking is around specialisation.
 As such, the education system has responded with more specialised courses and degrees to meet the needs of corporations.

-In smaller businesses, the generalist is still a necessity as employing a team of specialists is rarely financially viable.
+In smaller businesses, the generalist is still necessary as employing a specialist team is rarely financially viable.

-Being a “jack of all trades” is key element of the business owner mindset.
+Being a “jack of all trades” is a key element of the business owner mindset.

 As a successful business owner, the rewards can be great.
 However, you also need to understand that the entire risk lives with you as well.

-For instance, as an employee, you might work out of a lovely office building or a well-equipped warehouse.
+For instance, you might work out of a lovely office building or a well-equipped warehouse as an employee.
 It could be one of the reasons you chose to work there.

 But for your boss, they may see it as a liability for which they are often personally responsible.
 Business owners must worry about the risk as well as any rewards.
 Employees can focus on the rewards and ignore the risks.

-The result of that being a tonne of stress that I really didn’t need to inflict upon myself.
+The result of that being a tonne of stress that I really didn’t need to inflict upon myself.”
+Geoff Daniel Co-Host

-If you are struggling with something in business, I encourage you to reach out to people you trust to help.
+If you are struggling with business, we encourage you to reach out to people you trust to help.
 You may consider a business mentor as someone who you trust to help.

 That person or people might be someone internally if you have staff.

 The fact is, when you leap into business, you create your roadmap to follow your business purpose– there isn’t one to follow.